Overview

 For an attacker to take control of the system, they would need to:

-- Capture the encrypted wireless packets being transmitted
+- Capture the encrypted wireless packets being transmitted.

-- Reverse-engineer the proprietary wireless protocol
+- Reverse-engineer the proprietary wireless protocol used over the link.

 Verifying Encrypted Comms on Your Unit

-- Navigate to Device Info → Knob Info.
+- Navigate to Knob Info.